RStelzle/bundeslaendeR/README.md

     most of the time, wikipedia with election of new cabinet in the Landtag.

 -   [ ] Maybe get some data regarding the Bundesrat?
+Maybe Link to Data on Bundesrat Committee Voting Behaviour, see: doi.org/10.5771/0340-1758-2017-4-773

 -   [ ] Vlt.
 Link mit den Parlamentsvorgangsdaten von Stecker et al.?